MisterCalvin/amxbans/INSTALL.md

 Once installed, execute the following command to get up and running:

-`git https://github.com/MisterCalvin/amxbans.git && cd ./amxbans && docker compose pull && docker compose up -d`
+`git clone https://github.com/MisterCalvin/amxbans.git && cd ./amxbans && docker compose pull && docker compose up -d`

 > [!NOTE]
 > You are not required to use the `amxbans-mariadb` container image in this repo if you have an existing MySQL database.
 This image is provided for convenience